Remove and Install Primary Cover Harley Twin-Cam

 Reinstall Cover

-Clean gasket surface and align new gasket on dowels.
-The gasket is awkward to hold in place, and the factory service manual advises against using sealant.
+Clean gasket surfaces and align new gasket on dowels.
+The gasket is awkward to hold in place when the bike is on an angle, and the factory service manual advises against using sealant.

 Once the new gasket is on, hand-start all 10 bolts but don't tighten yet.

-Once everything looked Ok, I snugged all the bolts evenly, then torqued them to 100 Inch/Pounds.
+If everything looks Ok, snug all the bolts evenly, then torque to 100 Inch/Pounds.

 Derby Cover and Gasket